- $59,318 Young Child Falls In Open Elevator Shaft

 - $375,000 Young Client Bit On Her Lip By Neighbor’s Dog.

-Neck, Back, and Spine Injuries: Compensation for Damages
+Neck, Back, and Spine Injuries: Compensation for Damages in Charleston

 The neck, back and spine are at the core of your skeletal system, housing your spinal cord, supporting your skull, and protecting your vital organs.
 Few areas of the body have more potential to impact your day-to-day function, ability to work, and enjoyment of life.
 If you have been injured you need to contact a Charleston orthopedic injury attorney who can guide you through the process of documenting your symptoms, diagnosis, and treatment.
 Call Allen Law at (843) 882-5005 if a back or neck injury is keeping you from getting back to your life.